wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 as the response to `FetchInv`.

-2. If the state is `E_Inv`, indicating either a `FlushLineInv` or eviction, but never `GETx` since `GETx` will not transit into this state (`GETX` will eagerly mark the block in all levels that process this request as dirty).
+2. If the state is `E_Inv`, indicating either a `FlushLineInv` or eviction, but never `GETx` since `GETx` will not transit into this state (`GetX` will eagerly mark the block in all levels that process this request as dirty).

 I do not know why these two cases are treated differently from those in `handleFetchInv()`, although correctness seems to be preserved.